trayio/falafel/README.md

 The id `123-def` is used when testing.

 ### Writing tests
-Generally, sub-operations like `request.js` and `output.js` are not exposed in the `falafel["connector name"]` object.
-However, if access is needed for when writing test scripts, setting `NODE_ENV` to `test` as an environment variable will add the sub-operations to the `falafel["connector name"]` object.
+Generally, sub-operations like `request.js` and `output.js` are not exposed in the `falafel['connector name']` object.
+However, if access is needed for when writing test scripts, setting `NODE_ENV` to `test` as an environment variable will add the sub-operations to the `falafel['connector name']` object.